ddsbook/blog/2014/01/severski.md

 Now I've been really digging density plots lately to show distributions.
-They smooth things out and make it pretty, so let's create a histogram again (and set the "y" value to a magical "..density..") and overlay a density plot so we can get a feel for what the curve looks like.
+They smooth things out and make it pretty, so let's create a histogram again (and set the "`y`" value to a magical "`..density..`") and overlay a density plot so we can get a feel for what the curve looks like.

 ```r